casparwb/Syzygy.jl/README.md

 ## Potentials

 `Syzygy.jl` has support for including/varying the potentials and corresponding acceleration functions in a simulation.
 The numerical implementation in this package is again heavily inspired by or completely taken from [NbodySimulator.jl](https://github.com/SciML/NBodySimulator.jl), so all credit go the authors.
 In this package, you can specify the acceleration functions to include by setting the `potentials` keyword argument when calling `simulate` or `simulation`.
 This argument accepts a `Vector{FewBodyPotential}` where `FewBodyPotential` is a supertype of all the potentials defined in the package, and for each of which there exists a unique acceleration function.
+The total acceleration of a particle at each time step is thus a sum of all the acceleration functions defined by the `potential` vector.
 Internally, this looks something like

 ```julia
 function acceleration_function(potential::PureGravitationalPotential)